Monogrammed Bittersweet Wreath

 Pheasant Feather Fall Wreath

-With dimension and texture, this feathery wreath is sure to make a statement on your door this fall.
-Start by hot-gluing small faux pheasant pinfeathers to a few of the branch ends of a store-bought twig wreath.
-Attach Brazil nuts around the center opening before inserting medium-size pheasant feathers into the wreath, all facing the same direction as the twigs.
+With dimension and texture, this feathery fall wreath makes a bold statement.
+Attach Brazil nuts around the center opening of a twig wreath.
+Insert medium-size pheasant feathers into the wreath, following the direction of the twigs.
 Secure feathers using hot glue.

-Divide about a dozen long tail feathers and use half on each side of the bottom of the wreath, gluing them horizontally to resemble whiskers on a cat's face.
+Divide about a dozen long tail feathers and use half on each side of the bottom of the wreath, gluing them horizontally.
 Attach a large satin bow between the tail feathers to finish.

 Twig Door Wreath with Berry Branches

-Create an inviting look for your front door by tucking colorful berry branches and live greens into a basic twig wreath.
-Tie a burlap ribbon bow around the bottom and add a faux turkey feather (available at crafts stores) for a natural finish.
+Go big and graphic (but not heavy) by tucking colorful berry branches and live greens into a basic twig wreath.
+Add personality with a burlap bow around the bottom and add a faux turkey feather (available at crafts stores).

-Editor's Tip: Save your twig wreath when the season's over -- new decorations can be added for a different look each year.
+Editor's Tip: Save your twig wreath when the season's over -- new decorations can be tucked in for a different look each year.

 Persimmon-and-Pomegranate Leaf Wreath

 Use exotic fruits, such as persimmons and pomegranates, to add unexpected flair to a seasonal wreath.
 Nestled among waxy leaves and red branch trimmings, the fresh produce adds dimension to this fall wreath.
-To attach the fruit, simply work wire through center of the fruit, leaving extra wire to secure to garland.
-Tie a bow at the top of the wreath using burnt-sienna-color ribbon.
+To attach the fruit, simply work wire through the center of the fruit, leaving extra wire to secure to garland.
+Tie a bow at the top of the wreath using burnt-sienna color ribbon.